 Anaesthetics

 When your surgeon has recommended an operation and you have agreed to go ahead you will be asked to visit the pre-assessment clinic.
-A nurse will check your medical history and check your home support before deciding if you need to be admitted to hospital overnight or your operation be done as a day case in the Jubilee Day Surgery Centre.
-In order to disrupt your life as little as possible we try to complete all suitable surgery as a day case whenever possible.
+A nurse will check your medical history and check your home support before deciding if you need to be admitted to hospital overnight or your operation can be done as a day case.
+There are information leaflets for you to take away and read at home.
+Patients who are having a hip or knee replacement will get an opportunity to talk to an anaesthetist at Joint School before their operation.

-Sometime, for particularly major surgery you may be asked to revisit the pre-assessment clinic to meet the anaesthetist who will be looking after you on the day so that you can agree the most suitable type of anaesthetic.
+Sometimes for major surgery you may be asked to revisit the pre-assessment clinic to meet your anaesthetist and agree the most suitable type of anaesthetic.

 A-Z of Service